Category Archives: 2006 Films

 Grade: B+

-The film garnered Gosling his first Academy Award nomination.
-A very deserved one.
+The film earned Gosling his first Academy Award nomination—a well-deserved one.

-Dan Dunne (Gosling) is a young history teacher at a Brooklyn, New York school.
-Though he is highly regarded and well-liked by his students and colleagues, he secretly spends his evenings hopping bars and getting high.
+Dan Dunne (Gosling) is a young history teacher at a school in Brooklyn, New York.
+Though he is highly regarded and well-liked by his students and colleagues, he secretly spends his evenings hopping from bar to bar and getting high.

 He lives a double life.